Acute myeloid leukemia

 Which test should I order?

-Our NGS testing for AML and MDS offers both comprehensive and focused approached to testing.
+Our next-generation sequencing testing for AML and MDS offers both comprehensive and focused approaches to testing.
 Flexible ordering includes 4-gene, 11-gene, and 42-gene panels to meet your patients’ specific needs, with the option of add-on (reflex) analysis for the additional genes in the 42-gene panel if a smaller panel was ordered initially.
-The comprehensive 42 genes panel follows World Health Organization and National Comprehensive Cancer Network guidelines for genes of clinical significance – diagnostic, prognostic, therapeutic, or germline our test has your patients covered.
+The comprehensive, 42-gene panel follows World Health Organization and National Comprehensive Cancer Network guidelines for genes of clinical significance.
+Diagnostic, prognostic, therapeutic, or germline, our test has your patients covered.

 Which test should I order?